 Then, I needed to fill the blank space.

 I had stacked some design books up to help fill the space and I figured I needed wither one big thing or two same-sized frames with some art.
-I found this piece of art on Pinterest.
+I found this piece of art from the mustard seed shop.

 I knew that I wanted the frames to be linear.
 So I purchased another $3.97 11.5 X17 frame at Wal-mart.
 I had to think about what I wanted in this one.
 One day I was in our guest bedroom looking for a book and I thought it could be cool to frame a book cover.
 I had also seen the idea online.
 I asked the Hubs what his favorite classic book was and he said “The Sun Also Rises” by Ernest Hemingway.
 We had that one so I grabbed it off the shelf.